nayeonk/itpwebdev/notes-and-assignments/assignments/404/rotten-tomatoes-search.md

 ### 2. Results

-* Display the results on the page using the Handlebars client-side templating library
+Display the results on the page.

+* Create a Handlebars template for a single movie.
+This template should be compiled only once during the lifecycle of the page.
+(Don't compile the template in a loop.)
-* At minimum you should have a template for each movie and display the following properties:
+* The movie template should display the following properties:
 	* poster image
 	* title
 	* audience rating